 Benefit phrases: Examples include: Get the Kit, Grab the Resource, Watch the Video – Here the CTA focuses on the benefit.
 The viewer takes action because the little voice in their head is saying, “Yes, I want that!”

 Avoidance phrases: Examples include: Don’t Miss This, Last Chance.
-Although not as obvious to a user, this style button taps into a viewer’s fear of negative consequences.
+Although not as obvious to a user, these CTA buttons tap into a viewer’s fear of negative consequences.
 It will work if your offer is tied in some way to something very desirable.
 It won’t work if you have a relatively low-interest offering.

 Don’t SUBMIT.
 The most common default language for a button is the word “Submit.”
 Unfortunately, it is also one of the least effective.
 If you are looking for more choices, check out this list of 25 proven CTA’s by Wishpond.